 This would be better suited for shaving your legs or other body parts.
 Especially, with the long handle for people with mobility problems.

 - Back issues and unable to bend.

 Pros & Cons

 - Cheap refillable razors replacement with the standard safety razor.
-You can purchase about 100 quality double sided safety razors for around 12 bucks allowing you to shave hundreds of time for a very low price.
+You can purchase about 100 quality double-sided safety razors for around 12 bucks allowing you to shave hundreds of times for a very low price.

-- Decent length handle comes in at 17 inches.
+- A decent-length handle comes in at 17 inches.

 - This is a multipurpose shaver, it could be used on other parts of your body.

 - Great for people that shave their legs.
 A cheaper alternative for blade replacement and a longer reach to boot.

 - The hair falls away for the most part and doesn’t clog when you get it to work.

 - Easy to switch out razors.
 Just unscrew the top and replace it with a new safety razor.
 Love this design feature.